-In a nutshell you are entitled to weekly payments of compensation for all periods you are unable to work your full pre injury duties due to your work injury and medical expenses including travel and on specific circumstances meals and accommodation.
+In a nutshell, you are entitled to weekly payments of compensation for all periods you are unable to work your full pre-injury duties due to your work injury and medical expenses including travel and on specific circumstances meals and accommodation.

 Whilst the information on our site is helpful it doesn’t deal with all of the other little things that pop up such as the insurer asking for a conference with your GP and the return to work provider or the return to work provider trying to make a return to work plan when you do not have the capacity to do it (the answer to which is ‘when I have capacity we can look at it’).

-The insurer can require you to attend a medical specialist of their choosing for the purposes of an assessment only.
+The insurer can require you to attend a medical specialist of their choice for the purposes of an assessment only.
 They cannot make you go to any particular practitioner for treatment, that is the job of your treating GP and any specialists he thinks are required to assist in your recovery.

-Any time you are unsure on what your rights are you can contact us on 08 6143 5200 to discuss it over the phone before you give the insurer or return to work provider your response.
+Any time you are unsure of what your rights are you can contact us on 08 6143 5200 to discuss it over the phone before you give the insurer or return to work provider your response.

 Access to medical records

-When you filled out the workers compensation claim form one of the sections you may have signed was for other parties (including the insurer) to be able to access your medical records from anyone that has treated you.
+When you filled out the worker’s compensation claim form one of the sections you may have signed was for other parties (including the insurer) to be able to access your medical records from anyone that has treated you.

-Generally we say that signing this box is a good thing in the short term because you need to give the insurer access to relevant medical history in order that that they can make a decision as to liability as soon as possible.
+Generally, we say that signing this box is a good thing in the short term because you need to give the insurer access to relevant medical history in order that that they can make a decision as to liability as soon as possible.
 However, it has been known for an insurer to go to extremes and use that authority to delve into the entire past history of an injured worker including matters that are extremely private and none of their business.

 Should you have any concerns as to whether this may happen to you please contact our office and we will assist in advising you how to remove that authority and replace it with a restricted version if required.